JohnnyNovaes/weatherAPI/README.md

 # 1 Weather API :sunny: :umbrella: :cloud: :snowflake:

-The Weather API is use to colect the weather data from multiple places.
+The Weather API is used to collect the weather data from multiple places.
-You'll have acess to the humidity and temperature instantaneos of the places.
+You'll have access to the humidity and temperature instantaneous of the places.

 # 2 Quick Tour